taalendigitaal/bootstrap-passwordstrength/README.md

         onKeyUp: function (evt, data) {
             $("#length-help-text").text("Current length: " + $(evt.target).val().length + " and score: " + data.score);
         },
-        scoreCalculated: function(options, word, totalScoreCalculated) {
+        onScore: function (options, word, totalScoreCalculated) {

-            //if my word meets a specific scenario, i want the min score to be the level 1 score if (word.length == 20 && totalScoreCalculated < options.ui.scores[1]) {
+            // If my word meets a specific scenario, I want the min score to
+            // be the level 1 score, for example. if (word.length === 20 && totalScoreCalculated < options.ui.scores[1]) {
-                //score doesn't meet the score[1].
-So we will return the min numbers of points to get that score return options.ui.score[1]
+                // Score doesn't meet the score[1].
+So we will return the min
+                // numbers of points to get that score instead. return options.ui.score[1]
             }

-            //fall back to the score that was calculated by the rules engine.
-Must pass back the score to set the total score variable return totalScoreCalculated;
+            // Fall back to the score that was calculated by the rules engine.
+            // Must pass back the score to set the total score variable. return totalScoreCalculated;
         }
     };